darrencis/Farm-Game/README.md

 - Load farm summary

 # How to run
-1. Open the project in your preferred Java IDE (IntelliJ, Eclipse, or VS Code).
+1. Open the zip file and place the src file in your preferred Java IDE (IntelliJ, Eclipse, or VS Code).
 2. Run the `FarmTest.java` file in the `P4` package.
 This will:
    - Load or initialize farm data
    - Demonstrate adding, cloning, and removing animals